pactflow/example-provider/README.md

 This is an example of a Node provider using Pact and [Pactflow](https://pactflow.io) to ensure that it is compatible with the expectations its consumers have of it.

 It is using a public tenant on Pactflow, which you can access [here](https://test.pact.dius.com.au) using the credentials `dXfltyFMgNOFZAxr8io9wJ37iUpY42M`/`O5AIZWxelWbLvqMd8PkAVycBJh2Psyg1`.
+The latest version of the Example Consumer/Example Provider pact is published [here](https://test.pact.dius.com.au/pacts/provider/pactflow-example-provider/consumer/pactflow-example-consumer/latest).

 The build "pipeline" is simulated with a Makefile, and performs the following tasks: